Guerra24/Firefox-UWP-Style/README.md

 Toggle `layout.css.backdrop-filter.enabled` pref to enable *acrylic blur* in some menus.

+Toggle `uwp.sun-valley.round-tabs` pref to enable rounded tabs when using Sun Valley style.

 ### Custom CSS

 If you want to change any rules use `customChrome.css` and `customContent.css`.